 1)

 Sissies are typically described as homosexual men who wish they were a straight woman.
-Evidence for this can usually be found in a character’s feminine clothes (like the crossdressers from the one in-class example of the two men who had to fit in with an all-women’s choir), a character’s general helplessness around men, either in the sense of dependency or in an erotic way (as in Ruby Rhod from 5th Element (1997) and Bethany from Jumanji (2017), respectively), and in a character’s use as comic relief throughout the film.
+Evidence for this can usually be found in a character’s feminine clothes (like the crossdressers from the one in-class example of the two men who had to fit in with an all-women’s band), a character’s general helplessness around men, either in the sense of dependency or in an erotic way (as in Ruby Rhod from 5th Element (1997) and Bethany from Jumanji (2017), respectively), and in a character’s use as comic relief throughout the film.
 Jack Black’s character Bethany from Jumanji (2017) is a perfect example of a sissy character type according to these criteria.
 While his clothing is not as overtly feminine as the cross-dressers, it would be difficult to describe his clothing as masculine.
 He wears a strange safari hat, very circular glasses, and a plaid shirt and bowtie (at least in the CPR scene).
 He needed the hyper-masculine Dwayne Johnson to tell him how to perform CPR, and got aroused after hugging his male friend, highlighting both his helplessness around men and his character being used as comic relief.

 2)